Episode 1: Why Most Families Struggle With Money

 What Comes Next

-If our financial habits were shaped before we were old enough to choose them, the natural question becomes: does simply recognizing that change anything?
+If our financial habits were shaped before we were old enough to choose them, the natural question becomes: does recognizing that change anything?

 The honest answer is — not by itself.